 - Saturday 09:00 – 17:00

-The Health Centre is staffed by the Senior Nurse Helen Morris, her deputy Carrie Berry and three Health Care Assistants.
-They all have a wealth of experience and provide a professional and caring environment for the boys.
+The Health Centre is staffed by the Senior Nurse Helen Morris, her deputy Carrie Berry and four Health Care Assistants.
+They all have a wealth of experience and provide a professional and caring environment for the pupils.

 Outside of opening hours one of the team will be on call to answer any queries regarding the boarders.
-Should a boy be unwell out of these hours then a member of the Health Centre team will remain in the Health Centre to take care of the boy.
+Should a pupil be unwell out of these hours then a member of the Health Centre team will remain in the Health Centre to take care of the pupil.

 During winter terms the Health Centre staff are fully involved with covering sport training sessions and match day cover alongside a suitably qualified doctor or paramedic.

 All the boarders are required to register with the School GP, Dr Khan.
-Dr Khan works locally at the Malthouse Surgery and provides a weekly surgery in the Health Centre on Tuesdays at 8.00am.
-The boys can either book an appointment directly with the HC staff or ask their Matron to make one for them.
+Dr Khan works locally at the Malthouse Surgery and provides a weekly surgery in the Health Centre on Wednesdays at 8.00am.
+The pupils can either book an appointment directly with the HC staff or ask their Matron to make one for them.

-If there is more of an urgency to see Dr Khan the boys can have an appointment made at The Malthouse the day required.
+If there is more of an urgency to see Dr Khan the pupils can have an appointment made at The Malthouse the day required.

 We all take an active interest in health promotion and have notice boards with current issues.
 We are always happy to chat about any issue – large or small.